jaeestee/homeworkcoe332/homework04/README.md

 # Homework 4 - International Space Station Trajectory Data
 This homework contains the script ``iss_tracker.py``.
 This script is a flask application that is used to return data from the iss trajectory data.
+The data returned is explained in the sections below.

 ***iss_tracker.py***
 - This flask app contains functions that are called when queries are sent to the running app, therefore returning values that were requested.
 The functions are ``data()``, ``epoch_data()``, ``specific_epoch_data()``, and ``calculate_epoch_speed()``.